nsiicm0/Disaster-Response-Pipelines/README.md

 ## About
 This project was developed during the Udacity Data Science Nanodegree.
 It builds upon a predefined template.

+## Pipeline

+The project contains a pipeline which follows the following process:

+![Process Pipeline][res/pipeline]

+A dataset consisting of messages and their multi-class labels are ingested during the ETL process (realized within the data/process_data.py script).
+The resulting data from the ETL process will then be stored within a sqlite database.

+The data from the sqlite database will be used to train the machine learning model.
+Before being converted to train and test data, the dataset is tokenized and lemmatized in order to remove irrelevant words.
+The training uses a cross-validation model with grid search to optimize parameters. (realized within the model/train_classifier.py script)

+The trained model will be used to predict messages, that a user can enter within the flask web app.
+The web app can be launched using the run.py script.

 ## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.